astralfrontier/astralfrontier.org-OLD/source/_posts/why-another-dice-system.md

 ---
 date: 2015/06/10
 title: Why Another Dice System?
+categories:
+  - Roleplaying
+  - Game Design Diary
 tags:
-  - baroque-dice
-  - game design
+  - baroque dice
 ---

 I posted a [new dice mechanic](/2015/06/08/baroque-dice-mechanic/) recently.
 I explained the mechanics, and in doing so found a better version of the same idea.
 Thanks to [Lester Ward] for feedback confirming this conclusion.
 However, I didn't really articulate its intended purpose.